wmhilton-stoplight/platform-docs/c.troubleshooting.md

 2. Make sure the API is running and available under the specified URL.

 3. If you've checked all of the above and still experiencing issues, check if the API supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 Requests from browsers will be blocked for APIs that do not have appropriate CORS headers set up for *.//stoplight.io.

+### Why do I get 422 Unprocessable Entity Responses?

+Stoplight uses the Fetch Standard to make Mock Server and Try-It requests from the browser.
+As a result, Studio Web returns a 422 Unprocessable Entity response when a GET is paired with a request body.
+This occurs because the request body isn’t transmitted by Fetch and therefore the request fails validation against the specification.

 ## Why are files missing from my project documentation?